SSARCandy/USFB-with-CV/readme.md

 --

 #### Ref
-Oringin game fork from my another [repo](https://github.com/SSARCandy/Ultimate-Shooting-Flappy-Bird).
+Origin game fork from my another [repo](https://github.com/SSARCandy/Ultimate-Shooting-Flappy-Bird).
 In this repo, I modify the game goal to have better fit with CV input.

 #### Build